-At Ashcroft we use the Letters and Sounds Phonics scheme.
+At Ashcroft we use the Letters and Sounds Phonics scheme (see link below for further information).

 Phonics is a way of teaching children to read quickly and skilfully.
 They are taught how to: